Back to Blog

 Across many modern state privacy laws, the baseline notice pattern is becoming familiar.
 A covered business is expected to tell consumers what categories of personal data it processes, why it processes that data, what categories of third parties receive it, what rights consumers have, how requests can be submitted, and how an appeal works if a request is denied.

-That common baseline is useful, but it does not solve everything.
-Some states require separate website-operator disclosures.
-Others require universal opt-out treatment, more specific sale language, plain-language accessibility features, or even a separate privacy policy for certain categories of data.
+That common baseline helps, but several states reach past it.
+Some add separate website-operator disclosures, while others require universal opt-out treatment, more specific sale language, plain-language accessibility features, or even a separate privacy policy for certain categories of data.

 California